Richard Creagh: Peter Creagh

 His grand-nephew, Peter Creagh, was Bishop of Cork and Cloyne from 1676 to 1693.
 He was imprisoned for two years on suspicion of treason and attempted regicide during the Popish Plot in consequence of the false accusations of Titus Oates, but he was acquitted (1682).
 He was transferred to the Archdiocese of Tuam in 1686.
-After the Glorious Revolution, he followed James II of England to the Continent, was appointed Archbishop of Dublin in 1693, but was never able to return and take possession of his archdiocese.
+After the 1688 coup d'etat, Bishop Creagh followed King James II into exile on the Continent.
+Bishop Creagh was appointed Archbishop of Dublin in 1693, but was unable to return to Ireland and take over command of his still illegal and underground archdiocese.
 He became Coadjutor Bishop of Strasbourg, where he died (July 1705).